derekxkwan/sc-miscellany/README.md

 - class-list-to-text - one-liner to write all installed classes to a text file (for use in emac's auto-complete plugin for instance)
 - fx-chain - some ideas for effects chaining
 - note-to-midi - converts note names (symbols or strings) to midinotes
-- patterns-misc - miscellaneous notes on patterns (grouping parameters in Pbinds, embedding Pbinds in larger patterns)
+- patterns-misc - miscellaneous notes on patterns (grouping parameters in Pbinds, embedding Pbinds in larger patterns, making random-length patterns using them to have slower-moving patterns)
 - polyinstr - snippet by h. james harkins (hjh/ddw) lifted from the sc-users list to handle multiple instruments controlled by one pattern. here for archival purposes.
 - sending-osc-from-synthdef - example of sending osc out from a synthdef (indirectly)
 - spatialization - borrowed from Daniel Mayer, notes on writing SynthDefs for spatialization